yao-laboratory/MotifCluster/README.md

 ### input:
 the bed file in bed_files folder, for example: bed_files/chr12.bed
 ### command example:
-    python3 Gaussion_main.py cluster_and_merge_simple_dbscan -merge_switch close -weight-switch close -input bed_files/chr12.bed -start 6717000 -end 6724000
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -merge_switch off -weight-switch off -input bed_files/chr12.bed -start 6717000 -end 6724000
 the optional parameters: the -start -end can only process part of the chr12.bed files,
-if not put this optional parameters, then the whole bed file will be processed
+if not put this optional parameter, then the whole bed file will be processed
 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result
 ### Method 3:  union without merge clusters and with using weight information
 ### description:
-* This function can run union without merge clusters and with using weight information
+* This function can run union without merging clusters and by using weight information
 ### input:
 bed files in bed_files folder
 ### command example:
-    python3 Gaussion_main.py cluster_and_merge_simple_dbscan -merge_switch close -weight-switch open -input bed_files/chr12.bed -start 6717000 -end 6724000
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -merge_switch off -weight-switch on -input bed_files/chr12.bed -start 6717000 -end 6724000
     the optional parameters: the -start -end can only process part of the chr12.bed files,
+if not put this optional parameter, then the whole bed file will be processed
+### output:
+each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
+then use the main functions step 2 command can produce the final score result
+### Method 4:  union and merge clusters but no weight information used
+### description:
+* This function can run union and merge clusters but without using weight information
+### input:
+bed files in bed_files folder
+### command example:
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -merge_switch on -weight-switch off -input bed_files/chr12.bed -start 6717000 -end 6724000
+    the optional parameters: the -start -end can only process part of the chr12.bed files,
-if not put this optional parameters, then the whole bed file will be processed
+if not put this optional parameter, then the whole bed file will be processed
 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result